jodehavi/azureunleashed/README.md

 $docker login <registry login server>
 ```
 4) Review the DockerFile file in the application folder.
 This is the file Docker will use to build the container image.
-5) Execute the `docker build` command to build your container image.
-Note: The first part of the container image name MUST be your container registry fully qualified name (i.e. myregistry.azurecr.io)
+5) Execute the `docker build` command to build your container image. **Note**: The first part of the container image name MUST be your container registry fully qualified name (i.e. myregistry.azurecr.io)
 ```
 $docker build -t <registry login server>/bookstore .
 ```